hongfei6/veri-kompass/README.md

 To start using veri-kompass:

 - M-x veri-kompass
-- Provide your folder directory
+- Provide your folder directory or a Verilog filelist (for example `dut.f`)
 - Select your top module

 Once in the hieracky bar select modules with RET to mark and visit them